 - Custom Object record added but data is missing: Check the field mapping configuration in the Form Processing step and make sure all the Content Object fields have been correctly mapped from the form:

-This copies all the other attributes of the CDO (fields, etc.) but lets you set the Unique Code Value properly.
-Make sure that this field in the Custom Object Details is set to “(none)”, then save.
+This copies all the other attributes of the CDO (fields, etc.) but lets you set the Unique Code Value and Email Address fields properly.
+Make sure that these fields in the Custom Object Details are set to “(none)”, then save.
 You will have to reconfigure the processing step in your form so that it points to the new Custom Object, then be sure to retest.

 Test, test, test, before you go live with your changes.
 When your tests succeed, that’s it!
 You are all set and, on your way, to leveraging Custom Objects in Eloqua.
 If you need help with Custom Objects or want to learn more about how to effectively use them, contact us today.